 All too often, motorists fail to use the proper level of care behind the wheel.
 They may run a red light, text while driving, or even try to operate a vehicle under the influence of alcohol or drugs.
 If an individual’s careless conduct causes a collision, a victim likely will be able to bring a negligence claim for compensation.
 This requires showing that the defendant had a duty of care and breached this obligation.
 The remaining elements of a negligence claim are causation and damages.
 Causation means that the accident would not have happened but for the defendant’s actions.
 As part of one’s negligence claim, the victim is required to establish quantifiable damages that arose from the accident.
 These may include economic damages, such as lost income and earning capacity, medical bills, the costs of future treatment, and property damage.
 An injured individual also may seek compensation for non-economic forms of harm, such as pain and suffering or emotional distress.

 Car accidents are far from the only situation in which negligence may cause injuries.
 For instance, a medical professional may be sued for malpractice if his or her carelessness harms a patient.
 The standard of care is somewhat different in these cases, and it usually requires expert testimony to establish a claim.
 Generally speaking, health care providers are held accountable for meeting what is deemed to be a general standard of care within their medical profession, which does account for the fact that some mistakes are understandable (as the medical profession is not held to a standard of perfection).
-Understanding what constitutes the appropriate standard of care for a particular medical procedure or in the case of proper diagnosis, requires the knowledge and skill of both medical and legal experts.Bringing a Third-Party Claim after a Workplace Accident
+Understanding what constitutes the appropriate standard of care for a particular medical procedure or in the case of proper diagnosis, requires the knowledge and skill of both medical and legal experts.Bringing a Third-Party Claim After a Workplace Accident

 People who are hurt on the job generally are entitled to pursue workers’ compensation benefits, which are provided by the insurance carriers of their employers.
 Certain accidents, however, may be caused in part by the negligence of a person or entity other than the employer.
 For example, a worker may be hurt by a defective product used at a construction site, such as a faulty saw or drill or by a third party who is likewise working at the job site.
 These circumstances may give rise to a claim against the party that made the defective product or caused the dangerous condition that resulted in the accident.
 In Maine, Russell J. Goldsmith has been pursuing such third party actions as a personal injury lawyer assisting injured during the course of their employment for 33 years.
 These legal actions tend to proceed in a similar fashion to other personal injury claims.
 The victim ordinarily needs to show that the third party acted in a negligent manner or, in some cases, may be able to show that the third party is strictly liable (automatically responsible) for causing his or her harm.
-Third-party claims may be pursued at the same time as workers’ compensation benefits, so an injured individual does not need to choose between them.Consult a Knowledgeable Lawyer When Pursuing an Injury Claim
+Third-party claims may be pursued at the same time as workers’ compensation benefits, so an injured individual need not choose between the two types of action.